mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/DKP-insight/installation-configuration/index.md

 ---
 layout: layout.pug
 beta: false
-navigationTitle: Insight installation and configuration
+navigationTitle: Insights installation and configuration
-title: Insight installation and configuration
+title: Insights installation and configuration
-excerpt: Insight installation and configuration
+excerpt: Insights installation and configuration
 menuWeight: 30
 beta: true
 enterprise: false
+techPreview: true
 ---

 The Insight Management UI is enabled by default with the installation of the DKP platform.
 No other actions are required.

-## Enable insight components
+## Enable Insights engine

-To receive Insights from attached clusters, you must manually enable the Insights components in the attached clusters.
+To receive insight items from attached clusters, you must manually enable the Insights engine in the attached clusters.

 <add process>

-## Upgrade insight components
+## Upgrade Insights engine

 <add process>